-As for natural disasters, Thailand is known for tsunamis, severe storms and occasional earthquakes.
+As for natural disasters, Thailand is known for tsunamis, severe storms, and occasional earthquakes.

 MUGGING RISK : MEDIUM

 Kidnappings are not that often, though they have happened, especially in the National Parks in the area close to Myanmar (Burma) border, areas known as gathering places of bandit groups.
-Muggings are also rare, but they're also possible, especially in the remote areas of the country, and in the outskirts of big cities.
+Muggings are also rare, but they're also possible, especially in the remote areas of the country, and on the outskirts of big cities.